APT & Targeted Attacks

 In our first half report, we highlight an APT group named TeamTNT that has been targeting clouds for quite a while now.
-They have focused most of their efforts on planting crypto-mining malware on cloud servers in an effort to mine Monero coins, but we have also seen them utilise DDoS IRC bots, steal cloud account credentials, and exfil data.
+They have focused most of their efforts on planting crypto-mining malware on cloud servers in an effort to mine Monero coins, but we have also seen them utilize DDoS IRC bots, steal cloud account credentials, and exfil data.
 As you can see from the above diagram, all of these are end goals for most attacks.

-Speaking of data exfil, in the first half we saw APT actors utilise cloud-based file storage to exfiltrate their stolen data.
-For example, we found that Conti operators use the cloud storage synchronisation tool Rclone to upload files to the Mega cloud storage service.
+Speaking of data exfil, in the first half we saw APT actors utilize cloud-based file storage to exfiltrate their stolen data.
+For example, we found that Conti operators use the cloud storage synchronization tool Rclone to upload files to the Mega cloud storage service.
 Similarly, DarkSide operators used Mega client for exfiltrating files to cloud storage, 7-Zip for archiving, and PuTTY application for network file transfers.
 This use of known, legitimate tools is not new; we call that “living off the land” and have seen this tactic pick up recently, including usage by ransomware actors.
-Many organisations now need to look at ways of monitoring legitimate tools usage within their networks to identify any malicious uses.
+Many organizations now need to look at ways of monitoring legitimate tools usage within their networks to identify any malicious uses.

 Cloud Security Architecture